Torram/magic-docs/docs/Client-Development/Functions/SharedHeader.md

 ### getTokenAndRefreshAuthHeaders

-Function that gets the current and the new authentication tokens.
+Function that gets the headers of the current and the new authentication tokens.

 ```tsx
 export function getTokenAndRefreshAuthHeaders(token: string, refreshToken: string): Headers {